 The private sector is already playing a major role in accelerating the development of promising technologies and solutions in the food and agriculture sector.
 Innovation funds, often in the form of grants, are now being used to create platforms for innovative activity by providing incentives to improve collaboration and the quality of services offered.
 Between 2016 and 2018, US\$ 19 million was invested in agriculture technology in Africa and agri-tech startups grew by 110 percent.
-Placing digitalization at the center of food systems transformation strategies and policies will be key to harness its cross-cutting innovative power.
+Placing digitalization center of food at the systems transformation strategies and policies will be key to harness its cross-cutting innovative power.
 Moreover, data derived from digitalization efforts offer opportunities to design better-informed policies for food systems transformation at scale.

-3. Threats and challenges to the transformation of Africa's food systems f) Climate change and environmental degradation
+3. THREATS AND CHALLENGES TO THE Transformation of Africa's food systems f) Climate change and environmental degradation

-A new optimism has emerged about the potential of food systems transformation in Africa.
-Yet, African food systems continue to face several challenges, including low levels of investment in agriculture and food systems, climate change, environmental degradation, limited adoption levels of yield-increasing technologies, slow adoption of biotechnology, and energy deficit.
+A new optimism has emerged about food potential of systems the transformation in Africa.
+Yet, African food face systems continue to several challenges, including low levels of agriculture investment in and food systems, climate change, environmental degradation, limited adoption levels of yield-increasing technologies, slow adoption of biotechnology, and energy deficit.

-Climate change is a major risk to food systems transformation.
-It presents significant challenges to African agriculture and threatens recent progress in increasing productivity and reducing poverty and hunger.
+Climate change is a major risk to food transformation. lt presents systems significant challenges to African agriculture and threatens recent progress in increasing productivity and reducing poverty and hunger.
 The combination of rising temperatures and changing precipitation patterns are projected to result in a broad range of impacts, including increases in the frequency of weather volatility and extreme weather events, rising sea levels, changes in the incidence of agricultural pests and diseases, adverse effects on crop productivity, and a general decline in the production of several key crops in the coming decades.
 By 2050, climate change is expected to leave more than 38 million more people at risk of hunger in SSA than would otherwise be the case, particularly in Eastern Africa.
 In addition, more than 4 million children under five years of age are projected to face malnutrition.

 Policies and practices that promote adaptation to rapidly changing climate conditions are urgently required.
 A key intervention is the adoption of improved agricultural technologies for sustainable intensification.
 Widespread adoption of climate-smart practices, such as integrated soil fertility management, drought- and heat-tolerant crop varieties, integrated crop-livestock management, and conservation agriculture should also be encouraged.
-While these climate-smart agriculture practices show promise in terms of higher productivity and improvements to food security, their adoption by smallholder farmers in SSA is constrained by limited access to inputs and information, markets, and risk-management tools.
+While these climate-smart agriculture practices show promise in terms of higher productivity and improvements to food security, their adoption by smallholder farmers in SSA is constrained by limited access to inputs and information, markets, and riskmanagement tools.
 Major investments in research and technology coupled with institutional and physical infrastructure are therefore needed.